 Focus will be most effective if you meet with a Career Coach at the Office of Career and Professional Development to review your results.
 Visit us early!
 Freshman and sophomore years are an ideal time to begin this journey.

-Access 90+ Day in the Life of videos that provide a behind-the-scenes look at various industry professionals.
+Access 90+ Day in the Life of videos on ConnectED that provide a behind-the-scenes look at various industry professionals.
 You can learn about both the job itself and the skills required to do the job well.

 The O*NET system serves as the nation’s primary source of occupational information, providing comprehensive content on key attributes and characteristics of workers and occupations.

-This site, produced by the National Association of Colleges and Employers, provides salary information for more than 1,000 occupations in 560+ regions nationwide.
+The NACE Salary Calculator, produced by the National Association of Colleges and Employers, provides salary information for more than 1,000 occupations in 560+ regions nationwide.